Frequently Asked Questions:

 I have a DMV issued disabled placard, why do I need to purchase a permit?All vehicles parking on campus are required to purchase a virtual permit or pay at one of the parking meters.
 If you have a valid DMV placard issued by the state, you may park in any of the student commuter, student resident, and faculty/staff lots with any valid virtual permit or meter receipt.
 Just make sure your disabled placard is visible for our enforcement officers to see.

 I received a parking citation.
-Now what?You may pay your parking citation online through the NuPark portal.
-You have 15 calendar days to file an appeal or pay the citation.
+Now what?You have 15 calendar days to file an appeal or pay the citation.
 After 15 days, the fine will be charged to your SOU account.
 If you do not have an SOU account, the citation will be billed to the registered owner of the vehicle, and may accrue interest as well as additional DMV research fees.

 How do I appeal my citation?You have fifteen calendar days to appeal a citation.
 To do so, log into the NuPark portal and click on your outstanding citations.
 Once you find the citation, click the “appeal this citation” link.
 Late appeals will not be accepted.
 You will not be able to appeal a citation if it has already been paid.